chen-gui/DasMDLF/README.md

 This work has been submitted to Journal of Geophysical Research (JGR): Solid Earth.

 We are in the process of organizing the data sets and trained models and are ready to upload them to Github.
+Then, the results in the paper can be easily reproduced